-All buyers and members of the compliance team in the Supply division completed "Ethical Procurement & Supply" training accredited by the Chartered Institute of Procurement and Supply.
+All buyers and members of the compliance team in the Supply division have completed "Ethical Procurement & Supply" training accredited by the Chartered Institute of Procurement and Supply and this will be refreshed on a triennial basis.
 This training provided in depth information on modern slavery and forced labour in supply chains.
 All participants who undertook this training were required to complete, and pass, a comprehensive assessment.